geopandas/pyogrio/docs/source/introduction.md

 Shapefile.
 For such formats, or if you require precision > ms, a workaround is to convert the datetimes to string.

-Another point of interest is that GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
-A result of this is that even if a column in a Dataframes contains datetimes in a single timezone, this can still result in multiple offsets for timezones where daylight saving time is used.
-Be aware that columns with mixed timezone offsets being read via `pyogrio.read_dataframe()` by default will be returned as a UTC datetime column.
+Be careful when reading columns with mixed timezone offsets using `pyogrio.read_dataframe()`.
+By default such columns will be returned as a UTC datetime column, so timezone information will be lost.
 If you want to preserve the timezone information, you can use `datetime_as_string=True` or `mixed_offsets_as_utc=False`.
+In this context, it is important to note that GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
+As a result, even if a column in a `DataFrame` contains datetimes in a single timezone, this will often still result in mixed timezone offsets being written for timezones where daylight saving time is used (e.g. +1 and +2 offsets for timezone Europe/Brussels).
+As stated above, the default behaviour of `pyogrio.read_dataframe()` in this case will be to return the data as UTC.

 ## Dataset and layer creation options